WE ARE OPEN FOR THE 2025 SEASON

 2,500-5,000 Scoville units.

 This pepper stands out for its ornamental quality and supreme fruity flavor.
 This is a sweet/hot jalapeno with a stunning bright pumpkin-orange colored fruit that absolutely pops in fall mixed plantings.
 Ornamental and extremely prolific.
 The pumpkin spice colored fruit ripens early.
-Seeds and info from Baker Creek.

 2,500-8,000 Scoville units.